rainerbrendle/Blue-River/README.md

 ### Journal and Outbox

 The Journal table records the events and brings them into a guaranteed timely order per Shard.
-The outbox records requests and notifications to be send and delivered again in guaranteed timely order.
-The Journal always runs behint the outbox, we have a roll-forward model for every receiver.
+The outbox records requests and notifications to be send to be send and delivered again in guaranteed timely order.
+The Journal always runs behint the outbox, we have a roll-forward model for every receiver, which we can represent using Vector-Time.

 ### Processing
 Every Journal entry can be subscribed to and can trigger further actions using an event-codition-action model.
 Actions create new entries to the outbox.  actions have been triggered and executed are maintained in a high-water mark table, which just follows the Journal using processing agents.